Logical Theory

 • Model: A model (a.k.a. assembly) is a permissible interpretation of the conceptualization.
 It consists of a set of structures that satisfy the constraints of the conceptualization and instantiate its elements, connections, and conditions.

-• Structure: A structure (a.k.a. organism, subassembly, compound element, complex element, artifact, module) is a compound element composed of logical statements that describe how a portion of the domain is organized.
+• Structure: A structure (a.k.a. organism, subassembly, compound element, complex element, composite element, artifact, module, shape) is a compound element composed of logical statements that describe how a portion of the domain is organized.
 Structures assemble elements and connections into meaningful configurations.
+A structure defines something.
+(Same as SHACL shape)

 • Logical statement: A logical statement is a declarative proposition about the domain of understanding; a claim, belief, idea, notion, or fact.
 Logical statements are the units of meaning of the conceptualization and there are five broad categories (a.k.a. molecules) of logical statements:

 • Element (a.k.a. term, report element, thing, entity, node): An element is a logical statement that defines an idea or notion used by the logical conceptualization.
-An element may be privative and therefore not decomposable or an element can be compound and decomposable into a set of primitive elements.
+An element is a unit of thought.
+An element may be primitive and therefore not decomposable or an element can be compound and decomposable into a set of primitive elements.
 An example of primitive elements might be "assets”, “liabilities”, and “equity”.
 An example of a compound element might be “balance sheet”.
 Elements tend to be nouns.
+(Same as SKOS concept.)

-• Connection: (a.k.a. associations, relations, interrelationships, edge): Connections are logical statements that describe permissible relations between elements.
+• Connection: (a.k.a. associations, relations, interrelationships, edge, dependent objects): Connections are logical statements that describe permissible relations between elements.
 Connections assemble elements into structures and structures into models.
 An example of a connection is the statement "assets is part of the balance sheet".
 Connections tend to be verbs.
-The following are common types of connections:
+The following are common types of connections: (Same as SHACL rule)

 • Categorization (is-a, type of, general-special, class-of)